gremble0/university/IN3030/notes/notes.md

 In summary, the slow speed of light lead to the development of multiple level caches as to hide the latency caused by the speed of light.

+## Exam 2018
+1.1: In a Java program, the programmer must create and start every thread that the program uses.
+Is this right?
+Select an alternative: No, the first thread is created automatically and is automatically started and set to execute the main() method.
+The remaining threads must be created and started by one of the other threads in the program.

+1.2: Which of the following statements are true for Java Threads that are created in the same program?
+(More than one answer is possible.)
+Java threads can execute in parallel independently of one another on multi-core machines. - **TRUE** If there are more threads than available cores, the program cannot be run. - **FALSE**, If there are more threads than available cores, the program can still run.
+The operating system's scheduler will time-slice the threads, giving the appearance of parallel execution.
+Java threads execute at the same speed because each thread is assigned to its own core. - **FALSE**, Java threads do not necessarily execute at the same speed, and threads are not guaranteed to be assigned to their own core.
+Java threads can access the local variable of one another. - **FALSE**, Java threads cannot directly access the local variables of one another.
+Each thread has its own stack, and local variables are stored in the stack.
+Java threads reside in a common part of memory and can access static variables declared in the class containing the threads. - **TRUE**
+Java threads always execute one at a time. - **FALSE**, Java threads can run concurrently.
+They do not always execute one at a time unless they are synchronized or the system is single-threaded.

+1.3: Can we ensure that only one thread at a time is executing a method by prefixing the method with the synchronized keyword?
+Yes, if more than one thread calls the method, the Java system ensures that only one thread is executing the method at a time. - **TRUE**
+Yes, except for the initial thread running main() -- it is always allowed to execute the method even if another thread is running the method at the same time. - **FALSE**
+No, inside the method, we must add a synchronization of some kind, e.g., CyclicBarrier. - **FALSE** Only if the method return type is void. - **FALSE**

+1.4: Which of the following statements is closest to reality?
+Select an alternative:
+Java threads can be created and run so quickly that even if we are just doing two or three integer additions, it is worth doing them in a separate thread because the thread will execute quickly on another core.
+Java threads take a lot of time to create and to synchronize so in general a thread should not be created unless it can do a lot of work, e.g., at least many thousands of additions.
+Java Threads are cheap to create as long as there are less threads than cores on the machine.
+Java threads are expensive to create but it becomes cheaper and cheaper to create threads the more threads a program creates.